boisgera/bitstream/paper/paper.md

 [Bitstream] [@bitstream] is a Python library to manage binary data as bitstreams.
-Bitstreams are sequential: you can only read data at the beginning of a stream and write data at its end, in the same order.
+Bitstreams are sequential: you can only write data at the end of a stream and read data at its beginning, in the same order.
 This simple model lends itself to a high-level programming interface which is mostly self-explanatory.